High Frame Rate Video Reconstruction based on an Event Camera: Conclusion

 \section{Conclusion}

-In this paper, we propose a {\textbf{multiple Event-based Double Integral (mEDI)}} model to naturally connect intensity images and events recorded by the event camera, which also takes the blur generation process into account.
-In this way, our model can be used to not only recover latent sharp images but also reconstruct intermediate frames at high frame rate.
+In this paper, we have proposed a {\textbf{multiple Event-based Double Integral (mEDI)}} model to naturally connect intensity images and events recorded by an event camera (\rc{DAVIS}), which also takes the blur generation process into account.
+In this way, our model can be used to not only recover the latent sharp images but also reconstruct intermediate frames at a high frame rate.
 We also propose a simple yet effective method to solve our {\bf mEDI} model.
 Due to the simplicity of our optimization process, our method is efficient as well.
-Extensive experiment show that our method can generate high-quality, high frame rate videos efficiently under different conditions, such as low lighting and complex dynamic scenes.
+Extensive experiments show that our method can generate high-quality, high frame-rate videos efficiently under different conditions, such as low lighting and complex dynamic scenes.

 \ifCLASSOPTIONcompsoc